GlobalFrontierTeam/SEAP01/Salesforce Project Exception Handling.md

 Handling Exception is writing a code to gracefully recover from an error.
 	You "try" to run your code.
-If there is an exception, you "catch" it and can run some code, then you can "finally" run some code whether you had an exception or not.
+If there is an exception, you "catch" it and can run some code, then you can "finally" run some code whether you had an exception or not updated.

   - How to catch Exception
   - How to show Exception message